He is "the man with 1,000 faces", "Ziggy Stardust", "Aladdin Sane", "The Thin White Duke", "Major Tom" or simply "King David" of music.

 31. That same year he wrote the hit "All the Young Dudes" for "Mott the Hoople".

-32. Back in 1972, Bowie played keyboards, guitar, provided background vocals and produced Lou Reed's legendary album "Transformer".
+32. Back in 1972, Bowie played keyboards, and guitar, provided background vocals, and produced Lou Reed's legendary album "Transformer".

 33. That same year Bowie came out to the media announcing that he was bisexual.